Maharram Aliyev Dismissed From Position Of Azerbaijani President's Assistant - Decree

-(MENAFN- AzerNews) Maharram Aliyev has been dismissed from the post of Assistant to
+has been dismissed from the post of Assistant to the President of

 The relevant decree was signed by President of the Republic of